 Sonic Tapestries in Blue

-Jazz 91’s Greg Bridges, Host of The Jazz Oasis (Thursdays) and All Out (Thursdays), on his early inspiration and many bright moments in jazz broadcasting.
+Jazz 91’s Greg Bridges, Host of The Jazz Oasis (Thursdays) and All Out (Thursdays), Jazz In The Wee Small Hours (Monday-Saturday) and Plugged In (Friday) on his early inspiration and many bright moments in jazz broadcasting.

 Check out my blog Reflections In Rhythm Your connection to sights and sounds - music bookings, promotions, voice-overs and more.